Norbit

 Norbit is a 2007 American comedy film, directed by Brian Robbins, and co-written by, co-produced by, and starring Eddie Murphy.
 The film co-stars Thandie Newton, Terry Crews, Cuba Gooding Jr., Eddie Griffin, Katt Williams, Marlon Wayans, and Charlie Murphy.

+Murphy portrays multiple roles including the eponymous Norbit and his abusive, obese wife Rasputia.
+Norbit, unhappily married, is reunited with his childhood sweetheart Kate, but must contend with Rasputia and her brothers and foil a sabotage plan constructed by Rasputia.

 It was released by DreamWorks and Paramount Pictures on February 9, 2007.
-Eddie Murphy portrays multiple roles including the eponymous Norbit and his abusive obese wife Rasputia; regretting ever having married her, Norbit decides he has had enough of her behavior at about the same time that his childhood sweetheart Kate returns to his life with plans for the orphanage where Norbit and Kate grew up.
-Norbit risks everything to be with her, but must also contend with Rasputia who has an agenda of her own.

-The film was a box office success; it grossed $159 million worldwide against a production budget of $60 million.
-It was negatively received by critics, and was nominated for eight Golden Raspberry Awards, as well as nominated for the Academy Award for Best Makeup.
+The film was a box office success, grossing $159 million worldwide against a production budget of $60 million.
+It received generally negative reviews from critics and was nominated for eight Golden Raspberry Awards, although it also received a nomination for the 2008 Academy Award for Best Makeup.